monami44/Langchain-Semantic-Chunking-Arena/README.md

 | Gradient          | 42.50            | 32.30   | 38.90   | 38.90 | 42.50      | 39.02   |

 ![Final Scores Comparison](results/scores_comparison.png)
+*Figure 8: Comparison of final scores across all domains and methods, with the Standard Deviation method leading in overall performance.*

 ### Tier Lists